apache/mynewt-site/docs/chapter1/project1.md

     Note: If no version is specified, brew will install the latest version available.
 MynewtOS will eventually work with multiple versions available including the latest releases.
 However, at present we have tested only with this version and recommend it for getting started.

 * You have to install OpenOCD (Open On-Chip Debugger) which is an open-source software that will allow you to interface with the JTAG debug connector/adaptor for the Olimex board.
 It lets you program, debug, and test embedded target devices which, in this case, is the Olimex board.
 Use brew to install it.
 Brew adds a simlink /usr/local/bin/openocd to the openocd directory in the Cellar.
+For more on OpenOCD go to [http://openocd.org](http://openocd.org).

         $ brew install open-ocd
         $ which openocd